What is bacterial vaginosis?

 What causes bacterial vaginosis?

-Bacterial vaginosis is an overgrowth of bacteria that are normally in the vagina.
+BV is an overgrowth of bacteria that are normally in the vagina.
 Researchers do not completely understand why it occurs.
 However, activities such as douching can put you at greater risk for bacterial vaginosis.
 So can having a new sexual partner or multiple sexual partners—even though it is not a sexually transmitted infection.
-Bacterial vaginosis is more common in women who are sexually active.
+BV is more common in women who are sexually active.
 But it also occurs in women who are not sexually active.
 It’s not usually necessary for your sex partner to be treated if they come in contact with you.